Pet Protect Header Image

 My pet needs a consultation before a repeat prescription can be obtained, can I still claim for this?

 Some vets may require a consultation with your pet before a repeat prescription can be obtained.
-This consultation cost can be claimed back, however, you must use a Pet Protect standard claim form when claiming for this cost.
-The long term repeat prescription claim form can only be used for medication and prescription costs.
+This consultation cost can be claimed back.
+Please visit our make a claims section on website

 Will my vet charge me for writing a prescription?